 A breed was resulting from cross-breeding of Thoroughbred and Arabs, Anglo-Arabs are admired for their courage, noble appearance, balanced action, and endurance.
 The thoroughbred gives the Anglo-Arab its size, shoulders, powerful hindquarters, and speed, while the Arabian provides beauty, bone structure, good feet, and stamina.
 The combination produces an ideal performance horse.

 After the imported ponies began arriving in Australia, there was a need for specific breeding guidelines.
 Selected pony shires were mated with mares of known pedigree and with certain foundation mares of a pony type to produce Australian Pony is one of them.

-The Australian Pony is maximum 14 hands in height.
+The Australian Pony is a maximum of 14 hands in height.
 All colors are acceptable.
-It should have excellent body structure with no hereditary defects.
-They are good tempered and ideal harness pony.
+It should have an excellent body structure with no hereditary defects.
+They are good-tempered and ideal harness pony.

 4. Australian Riding Pony

 This pony is a smaller edition of the hack, and its height ranges from 12.2 hands to 14.2 hands.
 The Australian Riding Pony is necessarily a quality animal with superb conformation.
 Free straight action from the shoulder and knees, they are very intelligent.

 Recommended Read: Horse Digestive System and Its Function for Horse Care And Management